From Los Angeles to Lake Tahoe: 4 Best Ways to Get There

 4. From Los Angeles to Lake Tahoe by Train

 While there isn't a direct Los Angeles to Lake Tahoe train, you can ride Amtrak's San Joaquins train for about a third of the 16-hour journey.
-The rest of the trip is on their Thruway buses.
+The rest of the trip is on their Thruway buses (which have Wi-Fi, restrooms, and power outlets at every seat).

-Your journey starts at Los Angeles' vintage Union Station, but instead of a train, you board a Thruway bus for a three-hour ride up to Bakersfield.
-Here, you board the San Joaquins train for an almost six-hour train ride up through the heart of California to the state's capital, Sacramento.
+Your journey starts at Los Angeles' vintage Union Station train station, but instead of a train, you board a Thruway bus for a three-hour ride up to Bakersfield.
+Here, you board the Amtrak San Joaquins train for an almost six-hour train ride up through the heart of California to the state's capital, Sacramento.
 In Sacramento, you transfer to another Amtrak Thruway bus for the three-hour ride to Reno.

 From Reno, you have a few transportation options depending on which part of Lake Tahoe you want to visit, with North Lake Tahoe Express providing bus service from the Amtrak station to Lake Tahoe.